abliu/abliu.github.io/home-sleep-apnea-test.md

-# At-home sleep apnea test
+# Home sleep apnea test

+March 2024

 tl;dr: For sleep apnea, I think I found a \~\$200 ownable at-home test that measures most of what is measured in more expensive in-lab sleep studies.

 ------------------------------------------------------------------------

+Note: The information in this post is for general educational purposes only and should not be construed as professional medical advice, diagnosis, or treatment.

 I was told by a sleep scientist that I should check every few years if I snore, and if I snore, I should get tested for obstructive sleep apnea